 Sexual Offenses and Porn-Related Crimes in New Mexico

 Defending against pornography-related crimes requires a strategic approach, as these offenses can lead to severe penalties.
-Some viable defenses may include the following:
+Some viable defenses may include the following:- Lack of intent,

 - Constitutional violations,